 Wharton’s program in Operations, Information and Decisions emphasizes research on real management problems and maintains a balance between theory and implementation.

-Our faculty leads in the development and application of an innovative blend of analytical and empirical approaches to important problems facing the private and public sectors, including: supply chain management; service delivery systems; product development and innovation processes; decision support systems; information-based strategy; systems development and implementation; risk and environmental management; and behavioral approaches to individual and managerial decision making.
+Our faculty leads in the development and application of an innovative blend of analytical and empirical approaches to important problems facing the private and public sectors, including the design, development, and evaluation of:

 Our PhD program provides a unique mix of behavioral, economic, statistical and analytical training to its students, and its strength is reflected in our students’ record of placement and achievement.

-OM/OR focuses on the processes that define an organization’s outputs, as well as the methods commonly used to analyze these processes.
-Students specializing in OM are interested in a wide range of functions and organizational types, including operations strategy, product design, process design, technology management, capacity planning, inventory control, supply chain management and service system planning.
-Students interested in OR focus more on the application of mathematical models to these areas.
+The Operations Management PhD Program focuses on the processes that define an organization’s outputs, as well as the methods commonly used to analyze these processes.
+Students specializing in OM are interested in a wide range of functions, including operations strategy, product and process design, technology management, capacity planning, and supply chain management.
+Their work similarly covers a wide range of organizations and industries, including education, health care, hospitality, manufacturing, distribution, and retailing.

 Get the Details.

 Visit the Operations, Information and Decisions website for details on program requirements and courses.
 Read faculty and student research and bios to see what you can do with an Operations, Information and Decisions PhD.